 All it takes is mixing rum, mint, sugar syrup, and lime in a large pitcher.
 Mix it in advance, and when anybody wants a drink, just pour it into glasses of ice and serve.
 Check out other quick and easy cocktail pitcher recipes you can make from scratch, like margaritas and red sangria.
 This Paloma cocktail is another favourite of ours!

 If you’re a beginner mixologist, this is the perfect recipe for you – this mojito pitcher is one of the easiest cocktails you can learn to master, especially from home.
 And I’m sure once your guests taste how crisp and refreshing it is, they’ll give you a five-star rating.

 Invented in 16th century Havana, Cuba (as the story goes), the mojito is known to be a combination of lime, sugar, and rum.
 Mojito is always served as a single drink at most bars and restaurants.

-I’ve done all the math for you, so let’s multiply that single serving into six glasses.
+I’ve done all the math for you, so let’s multiply that single serving into four to six glasses.
 This pitcher recipe uses the following ingredients.

 To make the simple syrup:

 - Granulated sugar – ¾ cup of white granulated sugar

 - Water – ¾ cup of drinking/distilled water